Davis Polk & Wardwell LLP - The Inside View

 “If you're applying to a smaller office, do your research in advance about the specializations in that location and have a reason why you want to work there in particular.”

-Those who make it to the callback stage meet four attorneysfor interviews.
-If there's a practice area you've taken a fancy to, the firm can match you up with relevant interviewers.
-The content of these interviews isn't super different from that covered in the OCIs – the difference involves drilling down into more detail about what's on your resume and why Davis Polk is the place for you.
+Interviews with the Firm consist of meeting with four attorneys, typically 2 partners and 2 counsel or associates.
+If there's a practice area you've taken a fancy to or an affinity network you are interested in, the firm can match you up with relevant interviewers.
+Questions tend to focus on candidates' resumes, and interviewers will drill down on your academic accomplishments and work experience.
 In this environment, be aware that you are being assessed at all times.
 That doesn't mean you should panic about becoming the model lawyer; just remember to treat everyone as you'd want to be treated and stay professional throughout your time at the firm.
+To excel, make it clear that you're enthusiastic about becoming involved in Davis Polk's practice, that you'll fit in as part of the team, and have something to bring to the table.

 Top tips: